v012065/SpatialApplication/README.md

 If you would like to book a recorded session with me over teams, please email me at v012065@northumbria.ac.uk with the subject "Northumbria Spatial Experiment - Live", completion of this will qualify for a £10 Amazon voucher as compensation for your time.
 This will take additional time to set up.

-**Bug Workarounds**

--To grab the brush for the colour pallet, grab the actual palette not the brush and keep it held (releasing will return the brush to the pallet).

--If a white window appears above a hand press either B or Y to close (they also open it, its a debug window I forgot to remove).

--If you loose any cubes under the desk don't worry (will fix in a patch), release them above the desk surface to minimise risk.

--Close the pallet window at the end of the experiment (with the back button on the monitor), this will let you see the User ID.

--The computer to insert the disk into is below the desk and to the left.

 **Information**

 **Contact Details**